ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 }
 ~~~

-Each node of the tree has a type and one or more children.
-Nodes that represent variables like $x$ and $p$ have type VARIABLE, in which case they have a name attribute as well.
+Each node of the tree has a type and a list of children (which might be empty).
+Nodes that represent variables like $x$ and $p$ have type `VARIABLE`, in which case they have a name attribute as well.

 There are many good open-source equation parsers online.
 And it would have been faster for me to find one and use it.
 But I've felt for a while that parsing and compiler technology is out of my reach and I wanted to stop feeling that way.
 So I decided to try to build one myself.